public-activity/public_activity/README.md

 *Hint*: the `"activity."` prefix in `:key` is completely optional and kept for backwards compatibility, you can skip it in new projects.

-If a view file does not exist, then p_a falls back to the old behaviour and tries to translate the activity `:key` using i18n.translate method.
+If a view file does not exist, then p_a falls back to the old behaviour and tries to translate the activity `:key` using `I18n#translate` method (see the section below).

 ### i18n

+Translations are used by the `#text` method, to which you can pass additional options in form of a hash. `#render` method uses translations when view templates have not been provided.

-Translations are used by  methods `#text` or `#render` on Activity instance (the latter if a view file is not present) and should be put in your locale `.yml` files.
-Example structure:
+Translations should be put in your locale `.yml` files.
+To render pure strings from I18n Example structure:

 ```yaml
 activity: